mohamedmhussein/compassionet/README.md

 # CompassioNet

 CompassioNet is a web application that encourages users to share their acts of kindness with the world.
 Users can post, view, edit and delete acts of kindness to promote positivity and inspire others.
+Some CSS stylings are used from the course labs to accelerate the project timeline.

 ## Table of Contents